 Then, yesterday, New York State Assembly Member Ron Kim released a statement accusing Cuomo of threatening to “destroy” Kim’s career after Kim criticized Cuomo’s handling of the pandemic.
 Kim claimed that after he accused Cuomo of obstructing justice last week, Cuomo called him to lob threats and insisted he release a new statement clarifying his remarks.

 Cuomo’s role in the pandemic has become a flashpoint far outside New York as well.
-As global leaders and the president struggled to manage the coronavirus, other governors — like Florida’s Rick DeSantis, Texas’s Greg Abbott, California’s Gavin Newsom and Ohio’s Mike DeWine — have all been compared and contrasted with each other for their responses.
+As global leaders and the president struggled to manage the coronavirus, other governors — like Florida’s Ron DeSantis, Texas’s Greg Abbott, California’s Gavin Newsom and Ohio’s Mike DeWine — have all been compared and contrasted with each other for their responses.